-There are some easy (and fun) ways to help kids who are learning to read improve their readings skills.
+There are some easy ways to help kids who are learning to read improve their readings skills.
 These are methods that should be used in addition to a reading program and can be used by homeschoolers and children who are learning to read at school.
 They can also be used by parents who are teaching their toddlers or preschoolers to read.
-Improving reading skills for children can be fun.

 Dolch Sight Words